4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

-##### OS X App Installation
+##### macOS App Installation

-OS X apps are installed through MDM as packages.
+macOS apps are installed through MDM as packages.
 Using `productbuild`, each package must be signed with an appropriate certificate (such as a TLS/SSL certificate with signing usage) and must be md5 hashed into 10 MB chunks.
 Only the package needs to be signed, not the app; Apple’s Gatekeeper doesn’t check apps installed through MDM.

-The command lines to install an OS X app package should look like this:
+The command lines to install a macOS app package should look like this:

 ```
 $ sudo pkgbuild —component ~/Desktop/MyApp.app —install-location /Applications